Stop Waiting for the Other Shoe To Drop

 Instead of diving into stories from the past, we pay attention to how your body responds in the present.
 Because trauma isn’t just what happened—it’s what your body still remembers.

-We stay curious about these signals.
-With compassion and care, we explore them—not to “fix” them, but to understand what they’re trying to protect you from.
-Then we experiment with small, gentle shifts: a change in posture, a grounding breath, moving your body in a way that helps you feel stronger or more open.
+We’ll understand what they’re trying to protect you from.
+Then we experiment with small, gentle shifts in your body that helps you feel stronger or more open.

-These aren’t just coping tools—they’re new experiences that tell your body: “You’re not stuck anymore.
+These new experiences tell your body: “You’re not stuck anymore.
 You get to choose.
 You are safe now.”

 As your body begins to trust the safety you’re building, new possibilities open up.
 Instead of waiting for the other shoe to drop, you start to feel: